vladdou/ms4-of-stories-shop/README.md

 - [Techsini](https://techsini.com/multi-mockup/index.php) - used to create the mockup image in the beginning of this README file.
 - [AWS S3 Bucket](https://aws.amazon.com/) - used for storing static and media files
 - [Stripe](https://stripe.com/) - used as payment platform to validate and accept credit card payments securely
-- [W3C Markup Validation Service](https://validator.w3.org) - used to validating the HTML code
+- [W3C Markup Validation Service](https://validator.w3.org) - used to validate the HTML code
-- [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to validating the CSS code
+- [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to validate the CSS code
-- [JSHint](https://jshint.com) - used to validating javascript code
+- [JSHint](https://jshint.com) - used to validate javascript code
-- [PEP8 online](http://pep8online.com) - used to validating python code
+- [PEP8 online](http://pep8online.com) - used to validate python code

 ---